 So how can you make sure you’re doing everything that you should?
 This blog helps settle your nerves, providing essential advice to ensure your audit is successful.

 Being able to produce a set of accurate, concise and updated reports is sure to impress even the most critical of auditors.

-Your auditor will pay particular attention to the information security risks you have identified during your risk assessment and the controls that have been applied to treat, tolerate, transfer or terminate these risks.
+Your auditor will pay particular attention to the information security risks you’ve identified during your risk assessment and the controls that have been applied to treat, tolerate, transfer or terminate these risks.

-Let’s take a look at some of the important reports you should produce based on your risk assessment findings.
-Some of them are mandatory; others will help you gain valuable audit brownie points.
+Let’s take a look at some of the important reports you should produce based on your risk assessment.
+Some of them are mandatory, whereas others will help you gain valuable audit brownie points.